2012 World Monuments Watch

 In the arid coastal plain south of Lima, Peru, figures etched in the earth thousands of years ago, and visible only from high above, capture the curiosity of the world.
 The geoglyphs of Nasca and the pampas of Jumana, known informally as the Nasca Lines, date from 500 B.C. to 500 A.D.
-Covering an area of more than 450 square kilometers along low foothills and desert, these pre-Columbian archaeological wonders were created by the removal of the dark sand and iron oxide-coated gravel surface to reveal the pale ground underneath.
-The vast figural representations—including creatures, plants, and geometric designs—are attributed to three distinct phases of development that correspond to the Chavín, Paracas, and Nasca cultures of the region.
+Covering an area of more than 175 square miles (450 square kilometers) along low foothills and desert, these pre-Columbian archaeological wonders were created by removing the dark sand and iron-oxide-coated gravel surface to reveal the pale ground underneath.
+The vast figural representations, which include creatures, plants, and geometric designs, are attributed to three distinct phases of development that correspond to the Chavín, Paracas, and Nasca cultures of the region.
 They are believed to have had ritual astronomical functions.

 Declared a UNESCO World Heritage Site in 1994, the lines and geoglyphs of Nasca have since become an important tourist destination in Peru.
-Conservation challenges, including tourism management and the potential for flooding from El Niño, have necessitated the development of a master plan to ensure long-term preservation and stewardship.
-Implementation of the plan, through institutional collaboration and community engagement, will be a next critical step to ensure that these enigmas of the past continue to fascinate generations to come.
+Conservation challenges, including tourism management and the potential for flooding from El Niño, have necessitated the development of a master plan to ensure the long-term preservation and stewardship of the site.
+The lines and geoglyphs were included on the 2012 World Monuments Watch in order to encourage implementation of the plan through institutional collaboration and community engagement, which will be a next critical step to ensure that these enigmas of the past continue to fascinate generations to come.

 Watch Day was celebrated at Nasca and the nearby city of Palpa in August 2012 with traditional dance performances, photo exhibits, and public conferences.
 Schoolchildren from each town also participated in a drawing contest, interpreting the majestic landscape of the lines and geoglyphs.

 Since the Watch